Diverse Picture Books about Mothers

 Eyes That Kiss in the Corner by Joanna Ho

 A young Asian girl notices her eyes kiss in the corners, just like her mother, grandmother and little sister.
-She feels empowered by this connection to her family and is filled with love and appreciation for her own identity and beauty.
+She feels empowered by this connection to her family and is filled with love and appreciation for her identity and beauty.

 Promotes self-affirmation, identity, empowerment, self-esteem, intergenerational relationships and making connections.